B2B Marketing to Niche Industries

 On the one hand, you can adapt the way you sell to match how customers like to buy.

 But doing that involves anticipating how they’ll want to buy before they’re actually buying that way because it takes time to get systems in place that can deliver on their expectations.

 This is particularly true at a time when B2C giants like Goole, Amazon and Apple are continuously lowering ease-of-use expectations, shortening B2B buyers patience thresholds for a cumbersome UX in stride.

 Plus, with a finite B2B market, you can’t afford to invest in the types of solutions that B2Cs can.
-The market size doesn't justify it.
-It's a balancing act, because you can't afford to deeply solutions that frustrate and alienate people either.
+The market size doesn’t justify it.
+It’s a balancing act because you can’t afford to solve all the issues that frustrate and alienate people, either.

 So it’s tough.

 He spoke with me for my book on digital marketing about what he’s learned from his experiences, walking me through his migration from analog to digital.
 It’s compelling because he explains what it takes to pivot a digital based his 20-year experience.

-In this post — written from the interview which you can listen to at the top of this page (subscribe to the podcast) — Adam discusses how digital technology changed the music industry as a whole, and why there’s never a shortage of business opportunities, even in emerging or niche industries.
+In this post – written from the interview, which you can listen to at the top of this page – Adam discusses how digital technology changed the music industry and why there’s never a shortage of business opportunities, even in emerging or niche industries.

 How APM used technology to fulfill customer demand

-At APM Music, it started by creating tech that helped customers find and download production music for use in film and television, by making their production music library searchable and tracks downloadable online, rather than shipping CDs.
-Then, it moved into translating the value of that music search engine to music directors, who were accustomed to getting and cataloging physical media with their own systems themselves.
+At APM Music, it started by creating tech that helped customers find and download production music for use in film and television by making their production music library searchable and tracks downloadable online rather than shipping CDs.
+Then, it moved into translating the value of that music search engine to music directors, who were accustomed to getting and cataloging physical media with their systems themselves.